-For babies with tricuspid atresia, your doctor will suggest some procedures and treatments right away to improve your baby’s blood flow.
-Other procedures may be done later, such as open-heart surgery to improve blood flow to the lungs.
+For babies with tricuspid atresia, your doctor will likely suggest some procedures and treatments right away to improve your baby’s blood flow.
+Other procedures may be done later, such as open-heart surgery.
+Most babies can be helped with surgery.

 Tricuspid Atresia Treatment Options

 Your doctor may give your baby a drug (prostaglandin) to help keep the ductus arteriosus from closing and to help the blood circulate.

 Your baby may need cardiac catheterization using a balloon to enlarge the opening between their atria.

 Your baby will likely need several surgeries to improve their blood flow.

 The exact procedures and timing depend on your child’s body and symptoms.
 The surgeries are done in stages during the first few years of life.
 The surgeries that may be needed are:

 Blalock-Taussig (BT) shunt

 Prostaglandin is the medicine that is used to prevent the ductus arteriosus from closing.
 The open (patent) ductus arteriosus is a good short-term solution to providing blood to the lungs.